top of page

 Romaji: Oka o maku saka no michi / sonna boku o shikatte iru

-Cultural Nuance: "The sloping road that follows the terrain of the hills is scolding me for standing still."
+Cultural Nuance: "The sloping road winding around the hill seems to scold me for standing still."

 5. 決して 涙は見せないで